 Other popular locations for dining options are Roebling Point, located at the foot of the John A. Roebling Suspension Bridge, and the Madison Ave. corridor, extending from the Riverfront to Martin Luther King, Jr. Blvd.
 Find restaurants in this area.

-Renaissance Covington is the City’s Main Street Program.
+Renaissance Covington is a nonprofit organization created for the purpose of revitalizing downtown Covington.
 This organization brings many exciting and enjoyable events to Covington’s downtown, including a Farmer’s market, held from 9 a.m. - 1 p.m. every Saturday from May through October.

 For a listing of activities and events, visit the City's Events Calendar.